An Empirical Study of Multi-Agent Collaboration for Automated Research: Methods

-To support concurrent exploration without cross-contamination, the testbed dynamically allocates completely isolated Git worktrees for each agent or shared candidate.
+{\bf Git Worktree Isolation} To support concurrent exploration without cross-contamination, the testbed dynamically allocates completely isolated Git worktrees for each agent or shared candidate.
 All divergent exploration branches originate from an identical baseline commit in a given iteration.